Dissecting Spectral Granger Causality through Partial Information Decomposition: Application to Cardiovascular and Cerebrovascular Networks

 \subsubsection{PDGC Analysis of Cerebrovascular Interactions}

-Fig. 4 reports the results of the PDGC analysis of CB interactions, performed by decomposing the Granger-causal effects of RESP, MAP and HP on MCBV in both nonSYNC and SYNC groups and considering both whole-band and band-specific measures.
-The full GC (Fig. 4a,b, left panels) was high and statistically significant in both groups and conditions particularly when computed through whole-band or LF-band integration of the spectral functions, documenting that a significant amount of information is transferred dynamically to cerebral blood flow from the cardiovascular and respiratory variables.
+Fig. 4 reports the results of the PDGC analysis of CB interactions, performed by decomposing the Granger-causal effects of RESP, MAP and HP on MCBV in nonSYNC and SYNC groups and considering whole-band and band-specific measures.
+The full GC (Fig. 4a,b, left panels) was high and statistically significant in both groups and conditions particularly when computed through full- or LF-band integration of the spectral functions, documenting a significant dynamic transfer of information from the cardiovascular variables to cerebral blood flow.
 Nevertheless, while this overall predictive information did not exhibit statistically significant changes in the transition from REST to HUT in the non-SYNC group, it increased significantly during HUT in the SYNC group; in the latter, the overall time-domain increase is ascribed to the LF band of the spectrum, while the HF contribution was unaffected.

 The above results were further elucidated by dissecting the full GC into the coarse-grained unique GCs along the causal directions RESP$\rightarrow$MCBV, MAP$\rightarrow$MCBV and HP$\rightarrow$MCBV, and the coarse-grained redundant and synergistic GCs from \{RESP, MAP, HP\} to MCBV (Fig. 4a,b, right panels).
 We found that, in the healthy controls, none of the components of the full GC was altered significantly moving from rest to HUT (Fig. 4a).
 On the contrary, in the syncope patients the transition from REST to HUT evidenced a general tendency to increase of the GC components, with statistically significant higher values observed during HUT for the redundant GC assessed via whole-band integration, and for the unique GC HP$\rightarrow$MCBV, redundant GC and synergistic GC assessed in the LF band; the increase of the time-domain unique GC MAP$\rightarrow$MCBV was close to statistical significance ($p=0.057$).